hisschemoller/music-pattern-generator/README.md

 The Settings panel shows the settings for the currently selected pattern.

-* __Steps, Pulses & Rotation__ - The Euclidean settings that determine the pattern.
+* __Steps, Pulses, Rotation__ - The Euclidean settings that determine the pattern.
 * __Rate__ - The duration of one step in the pattern.
 Default is 1/16, where one step is a 16th note.
 If you change that rate to 1/8 the pattern play half speed.
 * __Note length__ - The length of a played note.
 Default is 1/16, which is a 16th note.
-* __MIDI Out Channel, Pitch & Velocity__ - Properties of the MIDI notes that the pattern will output.
+* __MIDI Out Channel, Pitch, Velocity__ - Properties of the MIDI notes that the pattern will output.
 * __Name__ - All patterns get a default name which can be changed here.
 * __Delete__ - Button to delete the current pattern.